remykarem/python2jupyter/README.md

 model.save()
 ```

+By default, a commented code will not be converted to Markdown if it is placed directly (no newline space) below a block of code.
+Elsewhere, it will get converted to Markdown.
+You should preprend the code with two hashes `##` (instead of one) to prevent it from being converted to Markdown.

 ### 3. Paragraph

 Thirdly, I assume that everyone writes his/her script in paragraphs, where each paragraph represents an idea.
 In a paragraph, there can be code or comments or both.